georgian-io/GAL/Alignment/introduction.md

   Appendix B of the [InstructGPT paper](https://arxiv.org/abs/2203.02155) goes into detail on how OpenAI approached this problem.

-* Since SFT is similar to finetuning older LLMs, it is likely that data already exists.
+* Since SFT is similar to fine-tuning older LLMs, it is likely that data already exists.
 However, not a lot of datasets exist for training the reward model.
 If a company wanted to setup their own LLM on a custom dataset, how much labeled data would they require to train a reward model?

   [InstructGPT (section A.3)](https://arxiv.org/abs/2203.02155) uses around 50k prompts in total.
 Considering that each of these have anywhere from 4 to 9 responses, the number of training data points (tuples of prompt, winning response, losing response) is in the order of anywhere from a few 100k to almost 2M!